Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Performance on eccentric inspirals

 \section{Performance on eccentric inspirals}

-The deviations from the slowly varying pattern, characteristic of the quasi-circular aligned spin case, amplify the time derivatives of the GW strain during the inspiral.
+The deviations from the slowly varying pattern observed in the quasi-circular non-precessing case, amplify the time derivatives of the GW strain during the inspiral.
 This increases the contribution of the higher-order terms in the expansions derived in App.~\ref{sec:app:expansions}.

 Examples of these inspirals are, for instance, caused by spin-precession or eccentricity.
 In this section, we will focus on eccentric binaries, which produce the emission of GW bursts at each periastron passage (see e.g. Fig.~3 of \cite{SEOBNRv5EHM}).
 Given that the $X$, $Y$, and $Z$ Michelson variables are, depending on the TDI generation, sensitive to the second and third-time derivatives of the strain, these bursts will be significantly amplified for LISA relative to the rest of the waveform; thus strongly breaking the monochromaticity during the inspiral.